pnpm/pnpm/README.md

 pnpm is:

-1. **Fast.** A lot faster than npm and yarn.
+1. **Fast.** Faster than npm and yarn.
 This is not a fair battle as we organize dependencies in a completely different way.
 Nevertheless, dependencies installed with pnpm are Node.js-compatible!
 1. **Efficient.** One version of a package is saved only ever once on a disk.